-One of the first behaviors dogs and puppies do with humans that annoys them is putting their feet on them; add to that behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.
+One of the first behaviors dogs and puppies do that annoy humans is to put their feet on them.
+You can add to those behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.

 Humans, however, don’t communicate this way with each other, for the most part.
 Humans tend to expect their dogs to learn to speak “human” language with them.
-I think that begs a question for another day, that being why shouldn’t we, as humans of higher intelligence, learn to “speak Maremma?”
-I can tell you from experience that doing that will take you far in your relationship with your LGD but we’ll have that talk a little farther down the line.
+I think that raises a question for another day, that being why shouldn’t we, as humans of higher intelligence, learn to “speak Maremma”?
+Learning to see the world through the eyes of your dog will take you far in your relationship with your LGDs.

 There are many training modalities; the names of those and the jargon attached can get in the way of a human figuring out where to look to form a plan to walk outside, look the dog in the eye, and train.
 For my purposes here I will use the terms “traditional” training and “clicker” training.

-In traditional training a dog is taught things like off, down, sit, etc., in an effort to remove the offending behaviors.
+In traditional training, a dog is taught things like off, down, sit, etc., in an effort to remove the offending behaviors.
 Part of what is important here is the timing.
 The unwanted behavior has already happened – so it has been allowed to be learned.
-The dog is “corrected”, and then if things go as they should the dog is also rewarded for changing his behavior, however it doesn’t always go that way for dogs.
+The dog is “corrected,” and then if things go as they should the dog is also rewarded for changing his behavior.
+However, it doesn’t always go that way for dogs.
 Often humans tell dogs what not to do when they are annoyed by them but leave things well enough alone when the behavior of the dog isn’t a problem.
 Dogs don’t appreciate “corrections.”
-It isn’t fun and if they can avoid them they will (I would too) so dogs trained this way become skillful at selective hearing and are often termed difficult, independent, or just not all that bright.
+They aren’t fun and if dogs can avoid them they will (I would too).
+So dogs trained this way can become skillful at selective hearing and are often termed difficult, independent, or just not all that bright.
 Hummm.

 Manding is a captured behavior, for the most part.
-This means that as a trainer I watch for the very beginning of enough maturity in the pups to be able to teach this behavior, or encourage this behavior.
+A captured behavior is one that is naturally occurring and fully complete.
+As a trainer I watch for the very beginning of enough maturity in the pups to be able to capture this behavior or encourage this behavior.
 I do this BEFORE the puppies learn to put their feet on me.

-The pleasant thing might be a treat, such as chicken or cheese, or a quick snuggle, or even just being told they are wonderful; they have asked for attention – and gotten it!!!
+The pleasant thing might be a treat, such as chicken or cheese, or a quick snuggle, or even just being told they are wonderful; the dogs have asked for attention – and gotten it!!!
 Yea!
-Dogs trained this way, with the very first baby steps of their education being so much fun, quickly learn to look forward to their interactions with humans and the games they may play together in the future, because I assure you, to my puppies this is all about games.
-I think of training as the game they always win because I set up the environment and my expectations very carefully so that the dog is likely to be able to give me a behavior I can reward for.
+Dogs trained this way, with the very first baby steps of their education being so much fun, quickly learn to look forward to their interactions with humans and the games they may play together in the future.
+To my puppies, this is all about games!
+I think of training as the game they always win because I set up the environment and my expectations very carefully so that the dog is likely to be able to give me a behavior I can reward for, every time.

-Dogs trained this way are often described as sensitive, sweet, intelligent, and special; they are the same dogs as described above!!!!
+Dogs trained this way are often described as sensitive, sweet, intelligent, and special; they are the same dogs described above as independent, stubborn, etc.!!!!
 It’s the language used to interact with them that is different.
-Stay tuned….